MichaelHoltonPrice/price_et_al_tikal_rc/README.md

 source('do_maya_inference.R')
 ```

-This should take about two days to finish.
+This may take a day or more to finish.
 Once complete, the following new files are created:

 -   Mesorad files
     -   log\_mesorad\_hygiene\_counts.csv